vsoch/vsoch.github.io/_posts/2019/2019-05-12-watchme-decorators.md

 ```

 You can see all of the exports in completion [here](https://github.com/vsoch/watchme-sklearn/tree/master/data) -
-I put them in a data folder in the respository.
+I put them in a data folder in the repository.
 Here is a programmatic way that I have used to
  export all results to a "data" folder in the repository:

 ```bash